 Some universities may call this field "Meteorology."
 We call it Atmospheric Science because our program is much broader than just weather forecasting.

-Atmospheric Science students at UWM have a unique opportunity not found at any other university in the state.
-Our Innovative Weather program is hired by numerous businesses such as the Milwaukee Brewers and We Energies that need to make decisions based on the weather.
-Students work with these clients to provide customized forecasts and risk analysis.
+Atmospheric Science students at UWM have unique opportunities not found at any other university in the state or region.
+Our Innovative Weather program is hired by numerous businesses such as the Milwaukee Brewers and We Energies that need to make decisions based on the weather, and students work to provide these clients with customized forecasts and risk analyses.
+Our program also offers students research internships in areas such as cloud modeling, weather analysis, and data science.
+Our program is also home to the first-of-its-kind faculty-led Mexico "Air Pollution and Ancient Cultures" Study Abroad program and an active student-led club.
+Finally, the Atmospheric Science major provides distinct tracks that help prepare students for careers in weather forecasting, natural hazard risk assessment, and data analytics, or for graduate study.

 The College of Letters and Science requires that students must complete at least 9 upper-division (numbered 300 and above) credits in the minor in residence at UWM, and students must attain at least a 2.500 GPA on all credits in the minor attempted at UWM.
 In addition, students must attain a 2.500 GPA on all minor credits attempted, including any transfer work.